 In an online store, actions like searching and reading reviews precede a purchase.
 You might decide to tie a marketing message to an event like a session of reading product reviews.

 House listing searches precede house buying or selling.
 You might want to trigger a marketing message after an event like subscribing to home listing alerts.

 Choose a primary use case in your experience and model it by creating a flow.
 Save the flow.

 Inspect the results.
 Ideally, you can see the frequency of usage over time.
-If you don’t see anything definitive or have multiple peaks in your distribution, try adding another split-by clause to further segment your users.
+If you don’t see anything definitive or have multiple peaks in your distribution, try adding another split-by to further segment your users.